 Zoe Saldana, thank you very much.

-Guardians Of The Galaxy is in theaters on Aug.
-1.
+Guardians Of The Galaxy is out in UK cinemas on the 31st July.

 With thanks to Rachel George.

 Follow our Twitter feed for faster news and bad jokes right here.
 And be our Facebook chum here.